Health district to stop reporting meatpacking cases

 At least one Nebraska health department says it will no longer report specific COVID-19 case numbers linked to meatpacking plants after Gov. Pete Ricketts said the state will not release information related to specific businesses and only do so by industry.

-At his Wednesday news conference, Ricketts said that because of health privacy laws, businesses do not have access to the results of employee tests and would have to rely on people voluntarily releasing the information.
+Ricketts said on Wednesday during his news conference that because of health privacy laws, businesses do not have access to the results of employee tests and would have to rely on people voluntarily releasing the information.

 He also suggested people might not be truthful with health care providers about where they work.